eduardotrejo/Algorithms/README.md

-Contains some of algorithms that I have worked with.
+Contains some of the algorithms that I have worked with.